xebia/Blazor-Bootcamp/labs/01 - Components/readme.md

 4. Press F5 to run the application
 5. Notice the new content in the home page

+> **Note:** Hot Reload in Visual Studio can be used to see changes without restarting the application.
+If cached or stale code persists, restart the application.

 ## Add a new page

 1. Right-click on the `Components/Pages` folder